 Extravasation (ex-tra-va-say-shun) is when a medication leaks from a vein into the tissue around it.
 This can cause skin irritation, blisters, and open wounds.

-You are receiving this information because there is a chance that some of the chemotherapy you received leaked into your tissue.
+You are receiving this information because there is a chance that some of the medication you received leaked into your tissue.
 To reduce any pain and irritation, follow the instructions below.

 Caring for the Site

 - Apply a ________________compress to the site 4 to 5 times a day for the next 48 hours.
 Leave the compress on for 20 minutes each time.
 This will help decrease the swelling and discomfort.

 - Elevate the affected area on a pillow as often as you can for the next 24 to 48 hours.
 This will help decrease the swelling and improve the blood supply to the area.

 - Shower with a mild soap and gently dry the site.
 Do not soak it in anything.

 - If you received medication, apply it to the site as instructed.
 Do not apply any other lotions, creams, or ointments to the site unless you are instructed by your doctor.

 - Cover the area before you go outside to protect it from sunlight.

 - Do not cover the site with clothing that is tight or that irritates the site.

 - Do not massage the area.